 A fourth and less studied histidine containing dipeptide is structurally related to Anserine, but just with the methyl group placed somewhere else on the nitrogen containing ring.
 This stucture, Balenine, contains the methyl group attached to the 3-carbon on the nitrogen containing ring rather than the 1-carbon.
 This appears to exist in similar places as Carnosine and Anserine.

 When it comes to enhancement, Carnosine levels are determined primarily by the availability of extra-cellular beta-alanine and this primary determinant is overruled only by an outright L-Histidine deficiency.
 This is due to Carnosine being a dipeptide of both beta-alanine and histidine, with the formal name of beta-alanyl-l-histidine, and is a reason that L-Histidine is not used to enhance intracellular Carnosine stores routinely (although it has been implicated in doing so).

-L-Histidine increases Carnosine stores only during periods of relative Carnosine deficiency, put for enhancing stores beyond this Beta-Alanine becomes the rate limiting step rather than L-Histidine, and thus Beta-Alanine would need to be supplemented
+L-histidine increases carnosine stores only during periods of relative carnosine deficiency, put when enhancing stores beyond this level, beta-alanine becomes the rate limiting step rather, than L-histidine.
+For this reason, beta-alanine would need to be supplemented

 Carnosine is a dipeptide of Histidine and Beta-Alanine (beta-alanyl-L-histidine) and upon ingestion can be metabolized into free L-Histidine and Beta-Alanine in the liver tissue which expresses Carnosinase enzymes, meaning that Carnosine supplementation can provide Beta-Alanine to overcome the rate-limit of its own synthesis in muscle tissue.